 It was a memorable first sighting for me, and a reminder of why exploring local patches with friends is so rewarding.

-Shortly after arriving, Jenna spotted a male Belted Beauty, a thrilling sight that marked the highlight of our visit.
-Though three more people joined the search, no additional sightings were made, and we were unable to locate a female, which is wingless and notoriously difficult to find.
+Shortly after arriving, Jenna spotted a male Belted Beauty and a female, a thrilling sight that marked the highlight of our visit.

 As the weather worsened, with stronger winds and dropping temperatures, we decided to call it a day, satisfied with our single but remarkable encounter.